Harry-Linner/2025ADS/project_1/report.md

 - Nearly the same as Incremental Data Performance
 - The decremental data of deletion makes Splay tree even more faster,because the tree just need to delete the root in every operaion.
 ####  Random Data Performance
-- All types of trees perform well,in which BST performs pretty excellent ,better than balanced trees.
-- Splay Tree performance is intermediate between BST and AVL
 - BST achieves its theoretical O(n log n) complexity
+- All types of trees perform well,in which BST performs pretty excellent,better than balanced trees.
+- Splay Tree is faster than AVL
 - Analysis
  Due to the randomness of the data, BST trees do not degenerate, so their simplicity makes them the fastest.
 Rules of AVL trees are the most strict.So AVL trees have the most frequent rotation operations.
 Splay have less rotation operations.
 Therefore, the required time for insertion and deletion: AVL > Splay > BST.
 **Theoretical vs. Observed Complexity:**